HetBenkt/DQL-Tester-FX/CONTRIBUTING.md

 > * VM Options: --module-path "c:\javafx-sdk-11.0.1\lib" --add-modules=javafx.controls,javafx.fxml
 > * Give it the program arguments: REPOSITORY_NAME USERNAME PASSWORD

-Create 2 new propery files
+Create 2 new property files
 * A file called `dfc.properties` in the `src\main\resources` directory with this content
     ```
     dfc.docbroker.host[0]=<host; hostname or ip-address>